midhung10/script-to-suspend-a-server-in-hetzner/README.md

 # scripts
 Bash scripts
-This script is used to suspended hetzer serveres using api token
+This script is used to suspended hetzer serveres using api token from dev